10% discount on overland camping tours departing in 2019 Find out more

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-Then our Cape Town to Nairobi Overland Camping Safari departs from Cape Town, driving around Table Bay, which offers panoramic views of Table Mountain and the lovely city in the distance.
+Our Cape Town to Nairobi Overland Camping Safari departs from Cape Town, driving around Table Bay, which offers panoramic views of Table Mountain and the lovely city in the distance.
 Making our way north from Cape Town we travel through the wheat growing region, known as the ‘bread basket’ of South Africa.
 We drive over the Piketberg Pass, dipping into the fruit growing valley of the Olifants River, named after the huge elephant herds that used to inhabit this fertile area.

 The lovely campsite for tonight offers views over the vineyards in this hilly area and the Cederberg Mountains beyond.
-This afternoon you can stroll through the peaceful vineyards, before we sample some fine wines, produced in the famous wine regions of the Western Cape.
+This afternoon you can stroll through the peaceful vineyards before we sample some fine wines, produced in the famous wine regions of the Western Cape.
 Tonight we camp under star-studded African skies – the perfect way to end our first relaxing day on safari in Southern Africa.

 Departing from the Cederberg Area we continue driving north into the Namaqualand region, best known for its colourful fields of Namaqua wildflowers that bloom in spring.